Threshold Regression in Heterogeneous Panel Data with Interactive Fixed Effects: Asymptotic Theory

 Theorem \ref{th:lr_thm} is asymptotically correct under the shrinking threshold assumption $\delta^{0}_i \rightarrow 0$ for all $i = 1,2,...,N$.
-However, if the errors are also normal and i.i.d. across both dimensions, we hypothesize that the result of Theorem 3 of \citet{hansen2000sample} holds, asserting that inference based on the LR test is asymptotically valid even if $\delta^0_i$ does not shrink towards 0.
-However, if the errors are not homoskedastic, $\eta_i^2$ must be estimated consistently.
-The estimator is provided in the supplementary online appendix.
+However, if the errors are homoskedastic and also normal and i.i.d., we hypothesize that the intuition of Theorem 3 of \citet{hansen2000sample} holds here as well, and therefore inference based on the LR test is asymptotically valid even if $\delta^0_i$ does not shrink.